W4G1/multithreading/README.md

   // Wait until value is not 0
   while (guard.value[0] === 0) {
-    // wait() unlocks the mutex, waits for notification, then re-locks. await cond.wait(guard);
+    // wait() unlocks the mutex, waits for notification, then re-locks await cond.wait(guard);
   }